GitHver/nixisotemp/assets/guides/prereadme.md

 Most likely you will receive an error message.
 Don't worry, simply log in and out again and execute the command again (just press the up arrow to cycle through recent commands).

-Why this fails is because of how NixOS manages shells, but since this just bootstrapping Home-manager to your system for it to be able to manage itself, so you'll never have to use this command again.
+Why this fails is because of how NixOS manages shells, but this is just bootstrapping Home-manager to your system for it to be able to manage itself, so you'll never have to use this command again.

-Now use the bellow command to fetch the home-manager template i have provided.
+Now use the bellow command to fetch the home-manager template I have provided.

 ```
 get-home